IDTdesign/codestyle/CSS.md

 * Keep line-length to a sensible maximum, e.g., 80 columns.
 * Place only short comments after a declaration.
 If comment is too long use shortcuts and place the comment above ruleset

+Reasons for limit width to 80 characters width:

+* the ability to have multiple files open side by side;
+* viewing CSS on sites like GitHub, or in terminal windows;
+* providing a comfortable line length for comments.

 ```css

 /* Allow only vertical resizing of textareas. */